Starcounter/Docs/guides/typed-json/json-data-bindings/README.md

 }
 ```

+Setting the `Bind` property to `null` in this case ensures that the Typed JSON property `FullName` is not bound to any database, or code-behind, property.

 By applying this to the example in the [bindings to database objects section](#binding-to-database-objects), the resulting JSON would be `{"FirstName":"Steve","LastName":"Smith","FullName":""}`.
 Since the `FullName` property is not bound, it will not contain any value.

 ### Binding to Properties With Different Names

 If a property should be bound to a property that has a different name than the property in the JSON, a binding value can be set.

-For example, to bind `FirstName` to `LastName` in the example in the [bindings to database objects section](#binding-to-database-objects) and vice versa, the following code can be used:
+For example, to bind the Typed JSON property `FirstName` to the database property `LastName` in the example in the [bindings to database objects section](#binding-to-database-objects) and vice versa to essentially switch the names around, the following code can be used:

 ```cs
 public class PersonPage : Json